WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Just Got Dissapointed Because I Mistakenly Thought I Spotted A Free Box Of Floor Tampons

 I Hung Out With Dee Today (The Light Of My Life, Beacon Of Hope And The Best Woman Since Adam Got Married) And She Is Always So Freaking Amazing!
-We Went To Spoons For Lunch Then I Kinda Just Escorted Her Through The Completion Of A Errands; She Also Let [[Explicitly Showcased/Me/Me\|Me]] Borrow An Old Shirt And After All That My Whole Day Has Been Made
+We Went To Spoons For Lunch Then I Kinda Just Escorted Her Through The Completion Of A Errands; She Also Let [[Branches/Me\|Me]] Borrow An Old Shirt And After All That My Whole Day Has Been Made
 Living Proof That Spiders Can Be Lovely
 On That Topic  No Clue What Aspect They Are

-Corys Definitely A Light Player; I Dont Know If Hes A Watcher Though; I Think Hes A Spiral Or Maybe The Web (Do Spiders Need To Manipulate <b>[[Skull/Concentrated Brain/Random Facts/People/People\|People]]</b> Or Can They Have Fun With It?)
+Corys Definitely A Light Player; I Dont Know If Hes A Watcher Though; I Think Hes A Spiral Or Maybe The Web (Do Spiders Need To Manipulate <b>[[Branches/People\|People]]</b> Or Can They Have Fun With It?)

 Speech To Text Making An Appearance